samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 Michael Furr, Jong-hoon (David) An, Jeffrey S. Foster, and Michael Hicks
 In SAC ’09: Proceedings of the 2009 ACM Symposium on Applied Computing, pages 1859–1866.
 ACM Press, 2009

-##### Gradual typing with unification-based inference
-Jeremy G. Siek, Manish Vachharajani
-DLS '08 Proceedings of the 2008 symposium on Dynamic languages, 2008

-##### Tests to the left of me, types to the right: how not to get stuck in the middle of a Ruby execution.
-Michael Furr, Jong-hoon (David) An, Jeffrey S. Foster, and Michael Hicks.
-In Wrigstad et al. [2009], pages 14–16.

 ##### STOP ’09: Proceedings for the 1st workshop on Script to Program Evolution
 Tobias Wrigstad, Nate Nystrom, and Jan Vitek, editors.
 ACM Press 2009

-##### The Design and Implementation of Typed Scheme
+##### Threesomes, with and without blame
+Jeremy G. Siek, Philip Wadler
+STOP '09 Proceedings for the 1st workshop on Script to Program Evolution, 2009
+See subsequent version in POPL 2010.

+##### Cycles without pollution: a gradual typing poem.
-Sam Tobin-Hochstadt and Matthias Felleisen.
+Sam Tobin-Hochstadt and Robert Bruce Findler.
-To appear in Higher-Order and Symbolic Computation.

-##### Complete Monitors for Behavioral Contracts.
-Christos Dimoulas, Sam Tobin-Hochstadt, and Matthias Felleisen.
-European Symposium on Programming (ESOP), March 2012.

-##### Proceedings of the Second Workshop on Script to Program Evolution.
+STOP '09 Proceedings for the 1st workshop on Script to Program Evolution, 2009,   pages 47–57

-Edited by Robert Bruce Findler
-January 2011
+##### Tests to the left of me, types to the right: how not to get stuck in the middle of a Ruby execution.
+Michael Furr, Jong-hoon (David) An, Jeffrey S. Foster, and Michael Hicks.

-##### Proceedings of the Third Workshop on Script to Program Evolution.
+STOP '09 Proceedings for the 1st workshop on Script to Program Evolution, 2009, pages 14–16.
-Edited by Sam Tobin-Hochstadt
-NU CCIS Technical Report NU-CCIS-12-02, June 2012.

-##### Gradual Typing for First-class Classes.
-Asumu Takikawa, T. Stephen Strickland, Christos Dimoulas, Sam Tobin-Hochstadt and Matthias Felleisen.
-Object Oriented Programming, Systems, Languages and Applications (OOPSLA), October 2012.

 ##### Typed Scheme: From Scripts to Programs.
 Sam Tobin-Hochstadt
 PhD Dissertation, Northeastern University, January 2010.

-##### Advanced Macrology and the Implementation of Typed Scheme.
-Ryan Culpepper, Sam Tobin-Hochstadt, and Matthew Flatt.
-In Proceedings of the 2007 Workshop on Scheme and Functional Programming, Universit́e Laval Technical Report DIUL-RT-0701, pages 1–13, 2007

-##### Languages as Libraries
-Sam Tobin-hochstadt, Vincent St-Amour, Ryan Culpepper, Matthew Flatt, and Matthias Felleisen PLDI 2011

 ##### Integrating typed and untyped code in a scripting language.
 Tobias Wrigstad, Francesco Zappa Nardelli, Sylvain Lebresne, Johan Ostlund, and Jan Vitek.
 In Symposium on Principles of Programming Languages, 2010.

-##### Gradual typestate.
-Roger Wolff, Ronald Garcia, Eric Tanter, and Jonathan Aldrich.
-In European Conference on Object-Oriented Programming, ECOOP’11.
-Springer-Verlag, 2011.

-##### Exploring the design space of higher-order casts.
-Jeremy G. Siek, Ronald Garcia, and Walid Taha.
-In European Symposium on Programming, March 2009.

 ##### Threesomes, with and without blame.
 Jeremy G. Siek and Philip Wadler.
-In Symposium on Prin-
-ciples of Programming Languages, 2010.

-##### Gradual typing for objects.
-Jeremy G. Siek and Walid Taha.
-In ECOOP 2007, volume 4609 of
-LCNS, pages 2–27.
-Springer Verlag, August 2007.

-##### Interpretations of the gradually-typed lambda calculus.
-Jeremy G. Siek and Ronald Garcia.
-In Scheme and Functional Programming Workshop, 2012.

-##### The ins and outs of gradual type inference.
-Aseem Rastogi, Avik Chaudhuri, and Basil Hosmer.
-In Proceedings of the 39th annual ACM SIGPLAN-SIGACT symposium on Principles of programming languages, POPL ’12, 2012.
+In Symposium on Principles of Programming Languages, 2010.

-##### Gradual typing for generics.
-Lintaro Ina and Atsushi Igarashi.
-In Proceedings of the 2011 ACM international conference on Object oriented programming systems languages and applications, OOPSLA ’11, 2011.

 #####  Adding dynamic types to C#.
 Gavin Bierman, Erik Meijer, and Mads Torgersen.
 In European Conference on Object-Oriented Programming, ECOOP’10.
 Springer-Verlag, 2010.

+##### Blame for All.
+Amal Ahmed, Robert Bruce Findler, Jeremy G. Siek, and Philip Wadler.
+In Symposium on Principles of Programming Languages, January 2011.

+##### Proceedings of the Second Workshop on Script to Program Evolution.
+Edited by Robert Bruce Findler
+January 2011

+##### Languages as Libraries
+Sam Tobin-Hochstadt, Vincent St-Amour, Ryan Culpepper, Matthew Flatt, and Matthias Felleisen PLDI 2011

 ##### Always-available static and dynamic feedback.
 M. Bayne, R. Cook, and M.D.
 Ernst.
 In International Conference on Software Engineering, 2011.

+##### Gradual typestate.
+Roger Wolff, Ronald Garcia, Eric Tanter, and Jonathan Aldrich.
+In European Conference on Object-Oriented Programming, ECOOP’11.
+Springer-Verlag, 2011.

-##### Blame for All.
+##### Gradual typing for generics.
-Amal Ahmed, Robert Bruce Findler, Jeremy G. Siek, and Philip Wadler.
+Lintaro Ina and Atsushi Igarashi.
+In Proceedings of the 2011 ACM International conference on Object oriented programming systems languages and applications, OOPSLA ’11, 2011.

+##### The ins and outs of gradual type inference.
+Aseem Rastogi, Avik Chaudhuri, and Basil Hosmer.
-In Symposium on Principles of Programming Languages, January 2011.
+In Proceedings of the 39th annual ACM SIGPLAN-SIGACT symposium on Principles of programming languages, POPL ’12, 2012.

-##### Gradual Typing for Mutable Objects
+##### Complete Monitors for Behavioral Contracts.
+Christos Dimoulas, Sam Tobin-Hochstadt, and Matthias Felleisen.
+European Symposium on Programming (ESOP), March 2012.

+##### Proceedings of the Third Workshop on Script to Program Evolution.
+Edited by Sam Tobin-Hochstadt
+NU CCIS Technical Report NU-CCIS-12-02, June 2012.

+##### Interpretations of the gradually-typed lambda calculus.
-Jeremy G. Siek, Michael M. Vitousek, and Shashank Bharadwaj.
+Jeremy G. Siek and Ronald Garcia.
-Unpublished manuscript.
+In Scheme and Functional Programming Workshop, 2012.

+##### Gradual Typing for First-class Classes.
+Asumu Takikawa, T. Stephen Strickland, Christos Dimoulas, Sam Tobin-Hochstadt and Matthias Felleisen.
+Object Oriented Programming, Systems, Languages and Applications (OOPSLA), October 2012.

 ##### Constraining Delimited Control with Contracts
 Asumu Takikawa, T. Stephen Strickland, Sam Tobin-Hochstadt.
 ESOP 2013.
 To appear.

+##### Gradual Typing for Mutable Objects
+Jeremy G. Siek, Michael M. Vitousek, and Shashank Bharadwaj.
+Unpublished manuscript, 2012.

+##### The Design and Implementation of Typed Scheme
+Sam Tobin-Hochstadt and Matthias Felleisen.
+To appear in Higher-Order and Symbolic Computation.

 # Related